Adetune/Sway-Update/README.md

 ### What does the dashboard look like for the listeners by platform?

-![GIF of Power BI Dashboard](assets/images/tooltip.gif)
+![GIF of Power BI Dashboard](assets/images/tooltip.gif) The tooltip visualisation is create as a way of providing addition information about a categories.

-This shows the Top UK Youtubers in 2024 so far.
+This shows the dashboard looks so far.

 ## DAX Measures